How I create: Cape Horn map

 Here’s the full list of assets created:

-III.
+IV.
 ADDING COLOUR

 For a smoother and less-painful painting process, I decided to finalise all the secondary illustrations in separate PSD files, and import them into the main map as I went along.